PNW-Additive-Manufacturing/PNW-Additive-Manufacturing-Service/README.md

 # Purdue Northwest 3D Printing Service

-Making requesting 3D prints at Purdue Northwest considerably easier.

-## How it will work

-The PNW 3D Printing Service enables PNW students, and faculty to request 3D prints through a user-friendly website.
-When requesting a print, a user may decide which filament to be used, color, infill density, and additionally, a few notes.
-After submitting, they will be redirected to a page displaying the status of their commission.
+The PNW 3D Printing Service enables PNW students, and faculty members to utilize our 3D printers through a user-friendly website.
+When requesting a print, a user may decide which filament to be used, it's color, how strong the model should be, and a few notes.

+After submission, you will be redirected to a page displaying the id and status of your commission.
 The status of a commission will include the following states: `Pending Approval, Denied, Queued, Printing, Printed, Failed, and Fulfilled`.
-You can imagine the commission ID as a UPS tracking number - enabling you to check the status of said commission at a later date.
+You can imagine the commission id as a UPS tracking number - enabling you to check the status of said commission at a later date.

 | Commission State | Description |
 | ----------------- | ----------- |